Each year property revaluations are conducted by the Valuer-General Victoria across the City.

 We use the valuation (Capital Improved Value) of your property to determine how much your rates will be each year.

 These Valuations are for rating and land tax purposes only and should not be used for any other reason.

 Depending on real estate market trends, properties in some parts of the City increase in value at a greater rate than others.

-The revaluation for 2019 has shown residential properties in the City have increased in value by an average 13.1%, compared to the previous 2018 revaluation.
+The 2020 revaluation has shown that residential properties in the City have increased in value by an average 0.8%, compared to the previous 2019 revaluation.

 Valuations are carried out by Professional Valuers on behalf of the Valuer-General Victoria.
 Properties are assessed according to the Valuer-General Victoria's Victoria Best Practice Guidelines.

 Valuation Best Practice provides a uniform approach to collecting property information, which we use to undertake valuations.

 Visit the property and land tiles area of the Department of Environment, Land, Water and Planning for more information.